 A while back I wrote a blog posting called Einstein’s Last Answer which recently exploded in activity due to a heated debate on Reddit.
-The post was in response to a lot of religion bashing I was hearing—some of it even by non-denominational spiritual seekers.
+The post was in response to a lot of religion-bashing I was hearing—some of it even by non-denominational spiritual seekers.
 There were also some very thoughtful and open-minded people wading in, but I’ll discuss them later.

-As I pointed out in that piece, I’m aware that there are people who use these organizations, texts and interpretations like cudgels with which to strike a perceived enemy.
-And I realize that, as Alan Watts said, there are large number of religious followers who are looking at the texts like road-maps or guidebooks when they would make a stronger connection to their spiritual life if they abandoned the books and looked up at the view—at creation—instead.
-But my blog posting was about how all religions fundamentally share the same message of forgiveness, tolerance and love, and that most followers were lead to a religious path by the same motivation as temple-less secular seekers.
+As was pointed out in that piece, there are people who use these organizations, texts and interpretations like cudgels with which to strike a perceived enemy, for as Alan Watts has said, there are large number of religious followers who are looking at the texts like road-maps or guidebooks when they would make a stronger connection to their spiritual life if they abandoned the books and looked up at the view—at creation—instead.

+The blog posting was about how all religions fundamentally share the same message of forgiveness, tolerance and love, and that most followers were lead to a religious path by the same motivation as temple-less secular seekers.
 In tracing the explosion of blog activity back to Reddit I discovered that the entire debate hinged on a tiny detail in the post.
 With no offence intended to those who participated, the debate was entirely meaningless and this posting is here to explain why.

-The Talmud is a Jewish religious text.
-And Einstein’s a complex guy who meditated a lot on the nature of the universe—and by extension existence itself.
+The Talmud is a Jewish religious text, and Einstein’s a complex guy who meditated a lot on the nature of the universe—and by extension existence itself.
 He wrote sometimes and sounded like an atheist, and I’ve heard other people interpret other words of his in a way where they can make him genuinely sound more broadly spiritual than specifically religious.
 But even then, different things were said and written in different states of mind, at different stages in his life.
 Who among us has not changed all kinds of fundamental views as we grow and acquire a greater sense of perspective?
 If we haven’t we’ve stultified and wasted our existence.

 On top of the profound changes in awareness that only age can bring, anyone who’s truly faced death knows that there is no way to approximate or otherwise motivate the state of mind that emerges from that deep and profound awareness.
-When you realize there is no more of this—no more of you—you begin to wonder why it seemed so important to actually waste that existence arguing instead of loving.
+When you realize there is no more of this—no more of you—one begins to wonder why it seemed so important to actually waste that existence arguing instead of loving.

-The simple fact is no one knows what he said except him and whoever he said it to.
+The simple fact is no one knows what Einstein’s last words were except him and whoever he said it to.
 So the debate simply cannot be settled it can only be guessed at, and even then only using evidence compiled before he was facing imminent death.
 Personally if I were a betting man I’d bet he didn’t say it, but both things are possible and in the end I really don’t care either way.
 I would throw whatever fiction I needed in a post to get a lesson across anyway.
 So for me the supposed Einstein statement was nothing more than a jumping off point for a posting about love.